hydrasdr/SoapyHydraSDR/README.md

 SoapySDR driver module for HydraSDR RFOne software-defined radio hardware.

-Provides seamless integration with the SoapySDR ecosystem and applications like GQRX, SDR++, GNU Radio, and more.
+Provides seamless integration with the SoapySDR ecosystem and applications like GQRX, CubicSDR, GNU Radio, and more.

 ## Dependencies